nextflow-io/training/docs/basic_training/containers.md

 ### Run Salmon in the container

+!!! tip

+    If you didn't complete the steps above, you can copy a public one like with two commnads: `docker pull quay.io/biocontainers/salmon:0.14.1--h86b0361_1` and `docker tag quay.io/biocontainers/salmon:0.14.1--h86b0361_1 my-image`

 You can run the software installed in the container by using the `run` command.
 For example, you can check that Salmon is running correctly in the container generated above by using the following command:

 ```bash